Is Natural Skincare Better for Your Skin?

 - Sodium Lauryl Sulfate: found in cleaners, can cause severe cell damage.

-- Parabens: known as a common cancer causing ingredient, parabens disrupt proper endocrine function and induce tumor growth.
+- Parabens: known as common cancer-causing ingredients, parabens disrupt proper endocrine function and induce tumor growth.

 Natural Skin Care Alternatives